RGB-D SLAM in Indoor Planar Environments with Multiple Large Dynamic Objects

 \section{Methodology}

-\subsection{Overview and Notation}
+\subsection{Overview and notation}

 The overview of our pipeline is illustrated in \Cref{fig:pipeline}.
 Our method takes RGB-D image pairs from two consecutive frames.
-An RGB-D pair at the $t$-th frame includes a colour image and a depth image $D_t$.
-An intensity image $I_t$ is computed from the colour image.
+At the $t$-th frame, we have a depth image $D_t$ and an intensity image $I_t$ computed from the colour image.